-Subject matter experts work together with improvement experts, using quality improvement methodology to implement changes at the front line of healthcare.
+Frontline teams work together with improvement experts, using quality improvement methodology, to implement changes at the frontline of healthcare.

 The SAFE collaborative caters for all levels of Quality Improvement knowledge.
 You will receive an introduction to quality improvement methodology and tools.

-These sessions, based on the RCPCH co-designed resource pack, will be a mix of didactic lectures, case studies, interactive group activities and project based learning.
+These sessions will involve lectures, case studies, interactive group activities and project based learning.

-The time between these sessions will be designated as action periods, during which teams will utilise QI methodology to test improvement ideas at their hospital sites.
+The time between these sessions will be designated as action periods, during which your team will use QI methodology to test improvement ideas in your hospital.

-The collaborative will commence with one full day learning session in October 2019, followed by five half-day learning sessions from November 2019 to March 2020; these will be based in Dublin.
+The SAFE collaborative will commence with one full-day learning session in November 2019, followed by five half-day learning sessions from November 2019 to April 2020; these will be based in Dublin.

 Each project team member will be expected to attend all of the learning sessions.